Katze zischt. Aggressive Katzen zÀhmen.

 • Respect: Accept their boundaries and avoid pressuring them.

-Accustoming a stray cat to life with humans is challenging, but not impossible.
-With the right strategy, you can gain their trust.
+Getting a stray cat used to living with people is a challenge, but not impossible.
+With the right strategy, you can gain its trust.

 Step-by-step instructions: